 Finally, you should think about wrapping your ribs in a cooler.

-The great news is that a backyard chef does not need to invest in a high-priced equipment to achieve the same results.
-All you need is a cooler, some tinfoil, and some towels:
+The great news is that a backyard chef does not need to invest in high-priced equipment to achieve the same results.
+All you need is a cooler, some tin foil, and some towels:

 10. Remove the cooked meat from the grill

 Aluminum foil should be used to wrap it.
-Better yet, use unwaxed butcher paper to allow for some airflow, which will aid in the preservation of the crusty exterior.
+Better yet, use unwaxed butcher paper to allow for airflow, which will aid in preserving the crusty exterior.

 Wrap the wrapped meat in a few old towels and place it all in the ice chest.

 Close the lid and set aside the meat for some hours, depending on size.
 Large meats, like pork shoulder and brisket, benefit from a long hold.
-A rack of pork ribs benefits from some time off the grill as well, but only for about a half-hour to an hour.
+A rack of pork ribs also benefits from some time off the grill, but only for about a half-hour to an hour.

 What is the most effective method for keeping the ribs warm?